gjbex/atools/docs/areduce.md

 simply use [`arange`](arange.md) to determine the task identifiers of the completed task using the `--list_completed` flag.

-To handle more intresting cases, you can supply two scripts that each take two arguments: the name of the resulting file, and the name of a single data file.
-The first script creates an empty result file (in case of CSV data, that would be a file containing a sinle line with the field names).
+To handle more interesting cases, you can supply two scripts that each take two arguments: the name of the resulting file, and the name of a single data file.
+The first script creates an empty result file (in case of CSV data, that would be a file containing a single line with the field names).
 The second appends the data file to the output file, respecting the semantics of the data.
 The scripts to use can be passed to `areduce` using the `--empty` and `--reduce` options.